Karl Sanders

-Karl Sanders (born June 5, 1963) is an American vocalist and guitarist, most widely known as the founding member of the ancient Egyptian-themed technical death metal band Nile.
+Karl Sanders (born June 5, 1963) is an American vocalist and guitarist who is a founding member of the technical death metal band Nile.

 Early life

+Sanders started playing guitar when he was nine years old.
 Before creating Nile, Sanders was in a thrash metal band during the late 1980s called Morriah and played local shows with the young Morbid Angel and other US death metal bands.
+He said, "The 80s were a lot of fun.
+It was a time where everybody had disposable income so everybody was always going out.
+There were half a dozen places to play in my home town.
+You could have quite the life playing four nights a week, even as a cover band, but after a while we wanted to write our own songs."

+Career

 Other projects

 Sanders began his own solo side project in 2004.
 Much of the music that he plays includes similar elements of his band Nile, however presented in an ambient/Egyptian folk format, rather than death metal.
 Sanders explained that "he got sick of hearing big loud death metal everyday after touring", and started writing quieter music to relax, and recorded them.

 His first solo full-length album, Saurian Meditation, was released in October 2004 under the Relapse record label.
 A second solo album, Saurian Exorcisms, was released in April 2009.
 In May 2022, he announced his third solo album, Saurian Apocalypse, would be released on July 22.

-Equipment

-According to Sanders in the official Nile forum and in an article on MetalSucks, the equipment he uses is: